Diagnostics

 Diagnostic message style guide

-• Start diagnostics with a capital letter or quoted code, and end them with a period.
+• Start diagnostics with a lower case letter or quoted code, and omit trailing periods.

 • Phrase diagnostics as bullet points rather than full sentences.
 Leave out articles unless they’re necessary for clarity.

-• Diagnostics should describe the situation the toolchain observed and the language rule that was violated, although either can be omitted if it’s clear from the other.
+• Diagnostics should describe the situation the toolchain observed.
+The language rule violated can be mentioned if it wouldn’t otherwise be clear.
 For example:

-• "`self` can only be declared in an implicit parameter list." describes the language rule and implies that you declared self somewhere else.
+• "`self` declared in invalid context; can only be declared in implicit parameter list" describes the language rule.

 • It’s OK for a diagnostic to guess at the developer’s intent and provide a hint after explaining the situation and the rule, but not as a substitute for that.
-For example, "Add an `as String` cast to format this integer as a string." is not sufficient as an error message, but "Cannot add i32 to String.
-Add an `as String` cast to format this integer as a string." could be acceptable.
+For example, "add `as String` to convert `i32` to `String`" is not sufficient as an error message, but "cannot implicitly convert `i32` to `String`; add `as String` for explicit conversion" could be acceptable.

 • TODO: Should diagnostics be atemporal and non-sequential (“multiple declarations of X”, “additional declaration here”), present tense but sequential (“redeclaration of X”, “previous declaration is here”), or temporal (“redeclaration of X”, “previous declaration was here”)?
 We could try to sidestep difference between the latter two by avoiding verbs with tense (“previously declared here”, “Y declared here”, with no is/was).